Welcome to today's edition of the Rush 24-7 podcast.

 This is hilarious.

-Powerful poison ivy, plentiful this summer.
+Researchers, colon, powerful poison ivy plentiful this summer.

-Officials blame carbon dioxide levels for plants increasing presence.
+Officials blame carbon dioxide levels for plants' increasing presence.

 We're doomed out there because of mutant poison ivy.